Enrollment

 Graduate students must maintain a 3.0 grade point average (GPA) for all courses taken at WKU and those graduate courses transferred to WKU to fulfill graduate program requirements.
 Students must maintain a minimum grade point average of 3.0 in the academic program and a cumulative (overall) GPA to earn a degree or certificate.
 If a student's overall GPA falls below 3.0, the student will be placed on academic probation.
 Students placed on academic probation are not eligible for graduate assistantship appointments.

 An academically dismissed student who wishes to be readmitted to his/her program must submit an Appeal of Graduate Policy, and, in consultation with their advisor, an Academic Plan detailing how the required 3.0 GPA will be obtained.
-The Appeal of Graduate Policy must be submitted to the Graduate School the semester following dismissal and provide evidence of the support of the graduate faculty in the academic program.
-Each case will be reviewed by the Associate Provost for Research and Graduate Education for consideration of readmission.
-An academically dismissed student who wishes to be readmitted to Graduate School as a non-degree seeking student or apply to another program must complete a new admission application and an Academic Plan.
+The Appeal of Graduate Policy must be submitted to Graduate Studies the semester following dismissal and provide evidence of the support of the graduate faculty in the academic program.
+Each case will be reviewed by the Executive Director of Graduate Studies for consideration of readmission.
+An academically dismissed student who wishes to be readmitted to Graduate Studies as a non-degree seeking student or apply to another program must complete a new admission application and an Academic Plan.
 Readmitted students will remain on probation and must successfully complete the requirements of his/her Academic Plan to attain a 3.0 cumulative GPA in the specified time frame.
 Readmitted students who do not attain the requisite 3.0 GPA will be dismissed with no possibility of readmission until a period of three years has elapsed.

 Students may also be dismissed from programs for reasons other than failure to maintain a satisfactory grade point average.
 Expectations regarding student conduct are described in the Western Kentucky University Student Handbook and apply to students in all programs.
 Additional program-specific policies regarding student conduct and dismissal from a program for non-academic reasons may also apply.
 Students should contact their advisors for more information regarding expectations for appropriate student conduct.